oorrppp2/Particle_filter_approach_6D_pose_estimation/README.md

  * dataset_root_dir : <your local path to 6D_pose_estimation_particle_filter directory>/test/000002
  * save_path : The directory to save the estimated pose. ex) `results/lmo/`
  * visualization : If you don't want to watch how the prediction going on, set this `False`.
 Default is True.
+There is an additional option of choosing the input mask type for the demo of Occluded LINEMOD.
+We evaluated the 6D pose results on each input segmentation mask of Mask R-CNN and PVNet.
+ * input_mask : Choose between `pvnet` and `mask_rcnn` as input mask.

 ### Evaluating on the saved results
 Run `$ ./eval_lmo.sh` for estimating on the Occluded LINEMOD, `$ ./eval_ycb.sh` for estimating on the YCB Video dataset.
 This step has to be run after the saving pose results.
 Or you can run with `--save_path results/ycb_multi_init_trans/` in `eval_ycb.sh` line 5 for checking the performance of the our result.